danchoi/kindlefodder/README.md

 ## You can download these ebooks now

-Here are a few Kindle ebooks generated with the kindlefodder framework.
+Here are a few Kindle ebooks generated with the Kindlefodder framework.
 You can download them and transfer them to your Kindle via USB.

 ### Heroku Guide